 A U.S. holder will recognize gain or loss on the sale or exchange of shares of common or preferred stock to the extent of the difference between the amount realized on such sale or exchange and the holder's adjusted tax basis in such shares.
 Such gain or loss generally will constitute long-term capital gain or loss if the holder has held such shares for more than one year.
-Individual taxpayers are generally subject to a maximum tax rate of 15% on long-term capital gain.
+Individual taxpayers are generally currently subject to a maximum tax rate of 15% on long-term capital gain, but that rate is scheduled to increase to 20% effective January 1, 2013.
 Losses incurred on the sale or exchange of shares held for six months or less, after applying certain holding period rules, however, will generally be deemed long-term capital loss to the extent of any long-term capital gain dividends received by the U.S. holder and undistributed capital gains allocated to such U.S. holder with respect to such shares.